Overview: The view in 2003

 I have thought about trying to subdivide the following collection.
 But the topics are so interrelated that it is really hard to do so.
 So, browse!
 Stem cell work is mixed here with cloning work -- and some involves both.
 Some resources here emphasize scientific issues, some emphasize ethical issues, and many consider both.

-Most books listed here are also listed on my page Books: Suggestions for general reading.
+Most books listed here are also listed on my page Books: Suggestions for general science reading.

 Book.
 Michael Bellomo, The Stem Cell Divide: The facts, the fiction, and the fear driving the greatest scientific, political, and religious debate of our time.
 Amacom, 2006.
 ISBN 978-0-8144-0881-0.
 A short overview of the stem cell issues.
 The emphasis is on the broad picture, both in terms of the biology and the social perspective.
 The book is new enough to deal with the California Stem Cell Initiative and the fall of Hwang.
 This may be a good place to start for some people looking to get a sense of the stem cell landscape.
 Also see Sott, 2006 (next item), for more, especially on the biology.